 My best advice is to buy produce fresh in its season, then freeze it to retain almost all those precious nutrients.
 Even if you grow your own leafy greens, you can prolong the shelf life by learning how to freeze them properly.

 Now that you've got a freezer full of spinach cubes, here are some great recipes to try:

 - Beginner's luck green smoothie

 - Blueberry spinach smoothie

 - Orange spinach smoothie

 - Chocolate banana smoothie

 - Carrot smoothie

-- Add spinach and water to blender and blend until the leafy chunks are gone.
+- Add 2 cups spinach and ½ cup water to blender and blend until the leafy chunks are gone.

 - Store leafy green cubes in a freezer-safe storage bag until ready to use.